 Banned Books and Why We Love Them

 Thousands of books are challenged around the world every year for political, legal, religious, or moral reasons.
-And sometimes, they are removed from schools or libraries because a group of people consider them to be inappropriate.
+And, sometimes they are removed from schools or libraries because some people consider them inappropriate.
 Every time a challenged book is removed from a shelf, it means that someone else is deciding what information or point of view you can access, explore, and question.
 This is what intellectual freedom is all about.
-The Canadian Federation of Library Associations describes it as your right to have an opinion and to seek and receive information, including that which some individuals and groups consider unconventional, unpopular, or unacceptable.
+The Canadian Federation of Library Association describes it as your right to have an opinion and to seek and receive information, including that which some individuals and groups consider unconventional, unpopular, or unacceptable.

 As a library, intellectual freedom is one of our core values.
 We believe that providing a wide range of materials for people to read and learn from is key to democracy.
 How can we learn and grow if we can’t access books that stretch and challenge us?
 How can we empathize with different perspectives if we can’t access those points of view?
-We celebrate Freedom to Read Week, February 19 to 25, to reinforce the value of intellectual freedom.
+We celebrate Freedom to Read Week during the last week of February to reinforce the value of intellectual freedom.

-School-based book bans have been making headlines frequently lately.
-Did you know that lots of children's books end up on banned book lists?
-This tactic is sometimes used to limit what children can access and learn to shape their views to match those of the people in power.
+School-based book bans have been making headlines lately.
+Did you know that many children's and young adult (YA) books end up on banned lists?
+This tactic is sometimes used to limit what youth can access and learn to shape their views to match those of the people in power.

-Here are some familiar children’s books you may not have known were banned or challenged and their reasons why:
+Here are some popular YA novels you may not have known were banned or challenged and their reasons why.